Research Your Family History

 City Directories help researchers trace individuals, families, and businesses.
 You can access Vernon’s Burlington Directories in our online database and explore by year for an alphabetical listing of adult residents with their occupations and address.

 Tweedsmuir Community History Books

 Tweedsmuir Histories provide information on early settlers, agricultural practices and individual farms, local industries, social institutions, and public buildings such as churches, schools, and cemeteries.
 Compiled by Women’s Institute branches to preserve the local history of rural communities, they were made into scrapbooks containing newspaper clippings, photographs, and handwritten accounts.
-We hold the original scrapbooks created by the Women’s Institute of Aldershot and Nelson Township.
-To view digital reproduction copies, visit Burlington Public Library's Digital Archive.
+We hold the original scrapbooks the Women’s Institute of Aldershot and Nelson Township created.
+To view digital reproduction copies, visit the Library's Burlington Digital Archive.

 Ontario Ancestors: Halton-Peel Branch (formerly Ontario Genealogical Society - OGS)